 NOTE: If your joystick is not listed on here we will more than likely need to add support for it.

-Yep, it’s here and, hopefully, this post will answer a bunch of questions you may have on how to set up your fancy, schmancy flight stick.
+Hopefully, this post will answer questions you may have on how to remap controls on your stick.

 You can customize nearly all in-game controls.
 But this is where things can get a little complicated.

 First, open up the readme located in: Ultrawings_Data\StreamingAssets\Data\Config\Controller\Schemadirectory wherever your game is installed at.